huaszu/mental-health-exercises-project/README.md

 ```
 $ createdb health
 ```

 Create your database tables and seed example data.
 ```
 $ python3 model.py
 $ python3 seed_database.py
 ```

-Run the app from the command line.
+Run the Flask app from the command line.
 ```
 $ python3 server.py
 ```

-If you want to use SQLAlchemy to query the database, run in interactive mode
+If you want to use SQLAlchemy to query the database, run in interactive mode.
 ```
 $ python3 -i model.py
 ```

-You can now navigate to 'localhost:5000/' to access the Hall of Mirrors.
+**You can now navigate to `localhost:5000` to access the Hall of Mirrors.
+Have fun!**

-    ```

 ## Tests

 Examples on how to run them here.

+## Possible Future Features